-India Studies Program
+India Studies Program (ISP)

 The India Studies Program is offered in partnership with Bishop Appasamy College of Arts and Sciences, a CCCU international affiliate located in Coimbatore, Tamil Nadu.
 ISP students have the opportunity to delve into an Indian college community that allows the chance to embrace local culture and cultivate meaningful relationships.
 Students will spend two weeks and five weekends traveling throughout India observing the country's rich diversity and history.
-In addition to core courses centering on Indian culture 42 Spring/Summer 2014 Undergraduate Catalog and religion, ISP students will be able to choose courses from a variety of topics including literature, art, costume design, the culinary arts, business, and social work.
+In addition to core courses centering on Indian culture and religion, ISP students will be able to choose courses from a variety of topics including literature, art, costume design, the culinary arts, business, and social work.
 One day a week, students will also have the opportunity to be exposed to different organizations and businesses through volunteering and internships.
-To learn more about the India Studies Program, go to www.bestsemester.com/isp.